Frequently Asked Questions

 Can I connect to Bluetooth Xpress from a Raspberry Pi?

 It is possible to establish a Bluetooth connection from a Raspberry Pi to a Bluetooth Xpress device.
 The Raspberry Pi will act as a Central and the BGX acts as a peripheral.
 At this time we do not have a library or example for the Raspberry Pi.
-However, please see Xpress Streaming Service for details about the BLE service.
+However, see Xpress Streaming Service for details about the BLE service.
 Also refer to the Mobile Library documentation for more information about how the mobile libraries work and for links to the library source code repository on Github.
 The mobile library source code can provide a reference for a Raspberry Pi implementation.

 When I scan I do not see all the Bluetooth devices around me